Why might you want to learn how to read tarot cards?

 Again, I like this spread for beginners because it covers a lot but it’s straightforward at the same time.
 No fancy Celtic crosses with cards lain diagonally over other cards in a cross pattern or what have you.
 I’m simply not there yet with my practice!

 Check out my tarot Pinterest board for dozens of different tarot spreads to try!
-I also have a bunch of helpful tips and tricks for interpreting the cards.
+I also have a bunch of helpful tips and tricks for interpreting the cards on my all-tarot-all-the-time Instagram account.

 4. Keep a Tarot Journal